heitorc62/Mega-Jogo-Da-Velha/README.md

 ## Requirements
 Some player classes are using [NumPy](https://numpy.org/install/)'s arrays, you need to install it.\
 Moreover, if you want to run our tests you have to install [Pytest](https://docs.pytest.org/en/6.2.x/getting-started.html).
+If you want to have more details about the test, install [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/readme.html#installation).

 ## Game Rules changes
 The difference between the original Ultimate Tic Tac Toe's game and this one is that every turn the player can choose any local board to play.